Film Set Decorator

 Can you tell me the role of a set dresser?
 What credentials does a person need to get into set dressing in film?

-Asked by Lucy over 9 years ago
+Asked by Lucy about 10 years ago

 A set dresser is basically a glorified furniture mover - the set dresser is required to pick up the furniture from the vendor and then place it within the set according to the floorplan or instructions that the decorator provides.
 No credentials are required.
 What I look for in a set dresser is a basic knowledge of tools - how to use a level, a screwgun, measuring tape, someone who is physically fit enough to move a sofa or a large piece of art work, someone with a positive, enthusiastic "can-do" attitude.
 Also someone who thinks before they act and takes special care with the items they are moving.